 The proofs of Theorems~\ref{thm:connoflink} and \ref{thm:bipartitegraphchar}, as well as the proof of Theorem~\ref{thm:characterization} (given in~\cite{HNS2}) use two tools to bound the topological connectedness of graphs.

-The first one is a non-homological version of a theorem of Meshulam~\cite{meshulam}, which is particularly well-suited for inductive arguments.
+The first one is a theorem of Meshulam~\cite{meshulam}, reformulated in a way that is particularly well-suited for our inductive arguments.
 Let $G$ be a graph, and let $e$ be an edge of $G$.
 We denote by $G - e$ the graph $G$ with the edge $e$ deleted.
 We denote by $G \explode e$ the graph $G$ with both endpoints of $e$ and their neighbors deleted. $G \explode e$ is called $G$ with $e$ \emph{exploded}.
 We will often write edges with endpoints $x$ and $y$ as $xy$.

 \begin{thm} Let $G$ be a graph and let $e \in E(G)$.
 Then we have

 \end{thm}